delvinso/RNA-seq-Master-Script-Primer/rna-seq_master_script_primer.md

-# RNA-seq-Master-Script-Primer
-## A Primer for Isoform Expression Analysis using RNA-Seq Reads with the Tuxedo Suite
+# A Primer for Isoform Expression Analysis using RNA-Seq Reads with the Tuxedo Suite

 This document is intended to serve as a quick guide to creating a master shell script for batch analysis for RNA-seq paired end reads and assumes you have some background of bash commands, RNA-seq and working on a server cluster. **The script does not apply only to the Tuxedo Suite and can be customized for any large scale sample analysis.**